mjordan/GitBags/README.md

 ## Light GitBags

 Even Linus Torvalds [admits](http://osdir.com/ml/git/2009-05/msg00051.html) that Git sucks at handling big files.
 The larger the file, the longer Git operations like `add` take.
-This is a problem, since it's common for Bags to contain large numbers of large files.
+This is a problem, since it's common for Bags to contain a lot of large files.
 One workaround for this problem is to create "light" GitBags.
 In a light GitBag, only the tagfiles (bag-info.txt, manfiest-md5.txt, etc.) are tracked in the Git repo; the payload files in the Bag's /data directory are not.

 Git is able to track changes to payload files even if those files are not included in the Git repo because modifying the contents of a payload file will result in a new checksum for that file.
 Regenerating a Bag's manifests will update its manifest-md5.txt, manifest-sha1.txt, etc. (and bag-info.txt if you use the Payload-Oxum tag) correspondingly.
 The changes to the tagfiles document the changes to the payload files.